scampion/burgonet-gateway/README.md

 The goal is to provide for employees, unit and project access to cloud based LLL providers or self-hosted models via that single entrypoint.

+Users can:
-Users can request new tokens
+- request new tokens easily in a self-service approach
+- monitor they consumption

-Admin can :
+Administrators can :
-- configure providers (OpenAI, Claude, DeepSeek, Ollama, ...) in one place, quotas by tokens or balance per user, group or project.
+- configure providers (OpenAI, Claude, DeepSeek, Ollama, ...) in one place
+- set quotas by tokens or balance per user, group or project.
 - monitor usage
 - audit logs input/outputs
 - create access list by rules